 But assemble the bruschetta at the last minute, so the bread does not go soft.

-These smoky beans on toast are just perfect as a quick lunch or as a vegan party appetizer.
+These smoky beans on toast are just perfect as a quick lunch, snack, or even appetizer.

 Call me crazy, but I took these pictures and then I ate all of them!